shaolink8/Blockchain-E-Voting-System/README.md

 ## Instruction for truffle testing
 1. Clone the repository to a local folder
-2. Go to the cloned folder using command line
+2. Go to the cloned folder using command line ( for this example, inside the "main" folder )
 3. Execute truffle compile
 4. Open a new command line and execute truffle migrate --reset
 5. Execute truffle test